 Although not focused on a particular therapeutic style, the Advanced Clinical Skills mentorship allows residents to perfect their interviewing skills through a series of observed patient interactions, videotaped interviews, and formal clinical skills assessment.
 Residents emerge from this PGY-3 experience feeling confident in the quality of their interviewing techniques.

 Psychoanalytic Psychotherapy Training

 The Department of Psychiatry enjoys a close association with the Michigan Psychoanalytic Institute, which provides faculty supervision, didactic instruction, and enrichment seminars for residents.
-The residency program and the Psychoanalytic Institute have collaborated to create an opportunity for interested residents to begin formal psychoanalytic training, including didactics, personal psychoanalysis, and training analysis, while still in residency, beginning in PGY-4.
+The residency program and the Psychoanalytic Institute have collaborated to create an opportunity for interested residents to begin formal psychoanalytic training, including didactics, personal psychoanalysis, and supervised training analysis, while still in residency, beginning in PGY-3.
 In addition, the program provides both time and funding for residents to participate in Institute seminars and programs.